-Social Media Job Interview Questions
+Social Media Interview Questions and Tips for Answering

 One of the most exciting things about the dominance of the Internet as a communications tool in today’s world is the number of jobs that have been produced in the field of social media – jobs that weren’t even dreamed of a quarter of a century ago.
 Considered to be a subfield of public relations, the social media career track is rich in potential for those with strong writing, analytical, and communication skills.